INITIALLY – To get started

 A hard shell bicycle helmet

-The club and association have a limited number of speed skates available for use on a first come, first served basis.
+The club and association have a good range of speed skates available for use on a first come, first served basis.

-Be sure to be at the rink by 7:45am (Sundays) to ensure you are able to get skates in plenty of time to start skating at 8:15am.
+Be sure to be at the rink by 7:30am (Saturday @ Mirrabooka) or 6:30am (Sunday @ Bibra Lake) to ensure you are able to get skates in plenty of time to start skating on time.